pablodecm/paper-inferno/paper/paper.md

-Histograms of summary statistics for signal and background (top) and variation for different values of nuisance parameters compared with the expected signal relative to the nominal background magniture (bottom).
+Histograms of summary statistics for signal and background (top) and variation for different values of nuisance parameters compared with the expected signal relative to the nominal background magnitude (bottom).
 The
 classifier was trained using signal and background samples generated for $r = 0.0$ and $\lambda = 3.0$.